 While these shows are entertaining, they can also be a great source of education and inspiration for cooks and chefs!

-Maybe frequent global travel is out of reach right now, but if you follow the journeys of David Chang or Anthony Bourdain, you can still be introduced to new world cuisines.
+Even if you’re not flying halfway across the globe to try a dish, you can still be introduced to new world cuisines by following the journeys of David Chang or Anthony Bourdain.
 Watch the Top Chef contestants race around to get a masterclass in efficiency and staying calm under pressure.
 Meet the experts on Chef’s Table to absorb their lessons and be inspired.
-And cook along with Laura Calder to practice French technique and reconnect with the joy of cooking French food.
+And cook along with Laura Calder to practice French techniques and reconnect with the joy of cooking French food.

 For more articles about the wide world of food, try these articles next: